hollandtom06-droid/My-Python-Projects-repo/README.md

 <img width="500" height="93" alt="image" src="https://github.com/user-attachments/assets/c205dc3e-301b-4e80-9084-17fea472b688" />

 The 'int(input' function is used so that Python can be given a number that can be stored and worked with as a whole number.
-Without the 'int' section of the code
+Without the 'int' section of the code the function is simply looked at as a code, instead of being used as a number to calculate with.

 ## Key Features